TITLE Telecommunications Technician- Lead

 Experience: At least two years of technical work experience with electronic communication equipment and systems is required, preferably Avaya.
 Experience at an institution of higher education is preferred.

 Certification: Certification on Avaya Communication Architecture is preferred.
 Certification on the installation of Category 5 UTP cabling is preferred.

 Skills: Communication system analysis, troubleshooting, and repairs skills are required.
 Knowledge of the theories and techniques involved in the implementation and maintenance of private and public telecommunications networks and telecommunications equipment operation and use is required.
 The ability to use and operate data circuit analyzers, a personal computer, communications signal tracer, and other tools and equipment used in the installation, maintenance, and operation of telecommunications systems is required.
 Effective communication and interpersonal skills are required.
 Must be familiar with twisted pair, fiber, and coax installation methods and color coding conventions.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with CommScope SYSTIMAX structured cabling systems is preferred.

 Effort: The position requires climbing ladders, lifting materials, entrance and exit of tunnels, manholes, cable enclosure areas, ceilings, etc. and regular use of small hand tools and test equipment.
 The ability to work in noisy switch rooms, hot, moist, and dirty tunnels and manholes, and environments that are cold, windy, and undesirable for long-term exposure is required.
 The position requires work in various locations, such as construction areas, labs, etc., and in close quarters in tunnels and wiring closets.